-The zero hour for GDPR compliance–May 25, 2018–is nearly here and how it applies to eDiscovery is being hotly debated.
+The zero hour for GDPR compliance has come and gone, but how it applies to eDiscovery is still being hotly debated.

 Because the regulations are so far reaching and GDPR is not just impacting legal or eDiscovery, it can be unclear who really needs to know all the details–and who exactly is responsible for compliance.

 What is clear: to be compliant, any company that has or will have information about an EU citizen needs to know where their data lives, who has access to it and what the lifecycle of that data looks like.
 Governance of personally identifiable information is paramount, and companies are left questioning how best to implement a solution or solutions.

 UPDATE: ONE Discovery now offers a tool designed for identifying and locating PII even across disparate unstructured data repositories.
 It’s functionality built right into our new EC3.
 No complex integrations, no APIs, no extra charges.
 Find out more >>

 At the core, GDPR is designed to provide the citizens of the European Union (EU) control over their personal data in the ever-changing digital age.
 The vast majority of the services we use in today’s world collect our personal data.
 Analysis of that personal data is at an all-time high and can be stored by companies indefinitely.
 The reforms are, in a sense, a catch-up to the digital age–a way to match up the laws and obligations around personal data, privacy and consent to reality.

 Since 1980 different organizations, commissions and councils have worked toward a uniform data privacy law across all of the EU but in January 2012, the European Commission set out to make uniform data protection reform real.
 The hope was that a more homogeneous regulation would not only result in better privacy for individuals, but also create a system that was much easier to navigate for businesses.
 No matter where companies did business, they would only have to work with one set of standards and one regulator.